iMSquared/def-oricorn/README.md

-# DEFCORN
+# DEF-oriCORN

-This is an official code for DEFCORN(submitted to IJRR).
+This is an official code for DEF-oriCORN(submitted to IJRR).

 ## Environment setup instruction
 ```bash